ptorrent/weble-IoT-Gateway/docs/weble-cloud-connections-rdp.md

 Most RDP servers will provide a graphical login if the username, password, and domain parameters are omitted.
 One notable exception to this is Network Level Authentication, or NLA, which performs all authentication outside of a desktop session, and thus in the absence of a graphical interface.

-Servers that require NLA can be handled by Guacamole in one of two ways.
-The first is to provide the username and password within the connection configuration, either via static values or by passing through the Guacamole credentials with parameter tokens and LDAP authentication.
-Alternatively, if credentials are not configured within the connection configuration, Guacamole will attempt to prompt the user for the credentials interactively, if the versions of both guacd and Guacamole Client in use support it.
+Servers that require NLA can be handled by Remote services in one of two ways.
+The first is to provide the username and password within the connection configuration, either via static values or by passing through the Remote services credentials with parameter tokens and LDAP authentication.
+Alternatively, if credentials are not configured within the connection configuration, Remote services will attempt to prompt the user for the credentials interactively, if the versions of both side in use support it.
 If either component does not support prompting and the credentials are not configured, NLA-based connections will fail.

 ### username
 The username to use to authenticate, if any.
 This parameter is optional.